henryjuho/uspopgen/README.md

     bash scripts/samtools_snp_calling.sh

 ### Understanding the VCF format
-Now that we have run the SNP calling programs we will take a look at the VCF format files contained in the *vcf_files* folder.
+Now that we have run the SNP calling programs we will take a look at the VCF format files contained in the ```vcf_files/``` folder.

 The VCF format is composed of a header section where each line begins with '##' and the headers describing the columns